nm-dcs/lse-coding-task/README.md

 ### **Expectations**

 * Timebox this exercise to **under an hour**.
-* Use Go or Python
+* Use Go or Python.
 * We should be able to easily **build and run** your solution to validate the outputs.
 * Please share a link to a **public GitHub repository** with us containing your solution, or create a private GitHub repository and share access with GitHub users: **nm-dcs**, **jladbrook** and **AlexHandyNM**.